dmp1ce/DMSS/DESIGN.md

                 +-------+
 ```

-Alice is responsible for setting up the system and creating the documents that will be given to the trustees at her death.
+Alice is responsible for setting up the system and creating the documents that will be given to the trustees when one or more of the trigger conditions is met.

-Bob, Charlie and Dana are responsible for constructing and decrypting the data when Alice dies.
+Bob, Charlie and Dana are responsible for constructing and decrypting the data when they're notified by the DMSS system.

-The email system is how the four parties setup new switches and how the trustees communicated when constructing information required to decrypt the encrypted secrets.
+The email system is how the four parties set up new switches and how the trustees communicated when constructing information required to gain access to the encrypted secrets.

 ## Setup

-To setup the switch, Alice would first determine what the secret information is that she wants to transfer on her death.
+To setup the switch, Alice would first determine what the secret information is that she wants to transfer.
 She also needs to create a document which describes how to use the information.

 Alice then needs to choose at least one trustee which will receive the information.
 In this example she has choosen Bob, Charlie and Dana.
-Once Alice has the secret documents and the trustees she can now secure the secret and distrubute the decryption key to the trustees.
+Once Alice has the secret documents and the trustees she can now secure the secret and distribute the decryption key to the trustees.
 This process involves the following steps:

 1. Generate symetric passphrase
 2. Encrypt secret documents with symetric passphrase